How to go to a Gospel Mass in Harlem, New York City

 Tours similar to the Harlem Gospel Mass Tour

-Harlem is not the only New York City neighbourhood to visit on your trip.
-Brooklyn, with its brick flat streets lined with trees on either side, is one of the neighbourhoods that adds the most identity to New York City.
+Harlem is not the only New York City neighbourhood to visit on your trip: Brooklyn, with its brick flat streets lined with trees on either side, is one of the neighbourhoods that gives New York City its identity.
 Manhattan, the Bronx or Queens are the other boroughs that also have a lot to discover, and the contrasts tour is a guided tour of the best of each.
 I'll tell you all about it here: New York Contrasts Tour.

 If you like the idea of going off the beaten tourist track, I also recommend the Upper and Lower Manhattan tour, as, although it focuses on the borough of Manhattan, it shows you the most interesting places off the beaten track.
 You can read my experience with this tour here: Upper and Lower Manhattan Tour.